BSGmarathon/esa-layouts/README.md

 This bundle also heavily relies on information from a RabbitMQ server, and an instance of our fork of the [GamesDoneQuick donation tracker](https://github.com/esamarathon/donation-tracker).

-### Stream Deck Plugin
+### Stream Deck Support (Via companion)

-Deprecated in favor of companion plugin.

-Included with this bundle is a plugin for the Elgato Stream Deck software that can be used by various crew members during events.
-Once you have the Stream Deck software installed, you can install the plugin by running the file `com.esamarathon.streamdeck.streamDeckPlugin` in the `streamdeck-plugin/Release` directory.
-Currently, you need to set the actions up yourself in the software, so it can easily be customised on the fly.
+We are using the companion plugin found in the `companion-plugin` folder.
+To use this plugin you need to compile the code and add that folder as your developer path in companion.
+After enabling the plugin in the bundle config it should all just work (tm)

 ### FlagCarrier Configuration